Sparse Coding with Multi-Layer Decoders using Variance Regularization: Method

 \subsection{Encoder for Amortized Inference}

-We propose to train an encoder $\mathcal{E}$ simultaneously with the decoder $\mathcal{D}$ to predict the sparse codes computed through inference with FISTA.
-The first reason is to avoid using batch statistics for computing the codes once the decoder is trained.
-Indeed, it should be possible to compute codes for different inputs independently from each other.
-The second reason is to reduce the inference time.
-After training of the encoder and decoder is done, the encoder can compute the sparse representations of inputs directly which removes the need to perform inference with FISTA, i.e.~the encoder enables \textit{amortized inference}.
+One limitation of the proposed variance regularization is that the modified inference procedure depends on batch statistics (see equation \ref{z-grad-hinge}) and thus the codes are not deterministic.
+To address this limitation, we propose to train an encoder $\mathcal{E}$ simultaneously with the decoder $\mathcal{D}$ to predict the sparse codes computed from inference with our modified FISTA.
+After training of the encoder and decoder is done, the encoder can be used to compute sparse codes for different inputs independently from each other in a deterministic way.
+Additionally, using an encoder reduces the inference time: instead of performing inference with FISTA, the encoder computes sparse representations directly from the inputs and thus provides \textit{amortized inference}.